 1419 – First mention of a decorated tree, in connection with a baker’s guild in Freiburg, Germany.

-1809 – The author Washington Irving writes Knickerbocker’s History of New York and describes St Nicholas for the first time not as a saintly bishop, but as a jolly old elf in a flying reindeer sleigh who delivers presents down the chimney.
+1809 – US author Washington Irving writes Knickerbocker’s History of New York and describes St Nicholas for the first time not as a saintly bishop, but as a jolly old elf in a flying reindeer sleigh who delivers presents down the chimney.

 1821 – In New York, the children’s book A New Year’s Present to the little ones from five to twelve is published, with an anonymous poem about old Santeclaus who brings rewards to children with his sleigh drawn by reindeer.

 1823 – US author Clement Clarke Moore writes A Visit from St Nicholas (now famous as The Night before Christmas), drawing on Irving’s earlier description.
-Although Moore still calls him “St Nick”, he describes Santa’s mission and his sleigh right down to the names of his reindeer.
+Although Moore still calls him “St Nick”, he describes Santa’s mission and his sleigh, right down to the names of his reindeer.

 1830 – The first glass baubles for Christmas trees are manufactured in Germany.

 1846 – Queen Victoria and her family are depicted in Illustrated London News around a Christmas tree.
 This German import immediately becomes the fashion in Britain and on America’s East Coast.
-That year the London sweet-maker Tom Smith wraps his merchandise in coloured paper, adds love notes, paper hats and small toys and makes these crackers go bang.
+That same year, the London sweet-maker Tom Smith wraps his merchandise in coloured paper, adds love notes, paper hats and small toys and makes these crackers go bang.

 1847 – The first candy canes (dating back to 1670’s Germany) are placed on a tree in Ohio by a German-Swedish immigrant named Wooster.

 1848 – The carol Once in Royal David’s City is introduced in Britain, followed 1858 by See Amid the Winter’s Snow.
-The American carols O Little Town of Bethlehem (1868) and Away in a Manger (1882) round off the canon of the most popular Victorian Christmas songs.
+The US American carols O Little Town of Bethlehem (1868) and Away in a Manger (1882) round off the canon of the most popular Victorian Christmas songs.

 1863 – Amidst the upheavals of the American Civil War, the Bavarian émigré and talented political cartoonist Thomas Nast draws the first image of Santa for the January cover of Harper’s Weekly.